 Currie, JL 2012, 'Characteristics of Health Promoting School Spaces.', Spaces and Flows.
 An International Journal of Urban and ExtraUrban Studies, vol. 2, no. 1, pp. 1-10.

 This study provides a unique insight into a range of HPS activities and efforts occurring across a number of metropolitan primary schools, in Sydney, Australia.

-Currie, JL & Oates-Wilding, S 2012, 'Reflections on a dream: towards an understanding of factors Olympic coaches attribute to their success', Reflective Practice, vol. 13, no. 3, pp. 425-438.View/Download from: UTS OPUS or Publisher's site
+Currie, JL & Oates-Wilding, S 2012, 'Reflections on a dream: towards an understanding of factors Olympic coaches attribute to their success', Reflective Practice, vol. 13, no. 3, pp. 425-438.View/Download from: Publisher's site

 This paper identifies the most significant factors eight Olympic coaches attribute to their own success and fulfilment of goals.
 Analysis revealed that having a passion and commitment to wanting to succeed, past experience as an athlete, learning from other coaches/mentors, focusing on the needs of the athlete and a need to contribute were the key factors identified as helping them reach their dream of becoming an Olympic coach.